Florence is in the heart of Tuscany, a region of beautiful landscapes, mountains and rugged coastlines of Italy.

 Florence has no specific gay area, but the city is compact enough to walk from one venue to another.

-Entrance to cruise clubs and saunas requires an Anddos Club card which you can get from any participating venue.
+Entrance to most cruise clubs and saunas requires an ANDDOS Club card.
+You can get purchase the card from any participating venue.
+Photo ID is required to buy the card which is valid for 3 months.

-Photographic ID is required to purchase an Anddos card that is valid for three months.
-The card is not required in gay bars or nightclubs in Florence.
+The ANDDOS card is not required to enter gay bars or nightclubs in Florence.

 The Amerigo Vespucci International Airport is located a few miles from the city centre.
 The only problem is that very few airlines fly to this airport, so you’ll end up flying to Pisa International Airport instead.
 From Amerigo Vespucci, you may as well take a taxi from outside the airport into Florence which costs between €20-25.